...

 During the Treatment

-Only before the actual treatment targeted areas will be cleansed and may be given and applied with of topical anesthetic.
+Only before the actual treatment, targeted areas will be cleansed and may be given and applied with of topical anesthetic.
 It numbs the treated area before your injection.
-Many dermal filler products also have lidocaine, a mild anesthetic intended to help minimize potential discomforts during and after the treatment.
+Many dermal filler products also have lidocaine, a mild anesthetic intended to help minimize potential discomfort during and after the treatment.
 Doctors and practitioners from your healthcare providers then inject precise dermal fillers strategically underneath the skin.

 After the Treatment